For thousands of Jews, Israel still doesn’t feel safe after the Oct. 7 attacks. So they’re leaving - WTOP News

 “Before the war, they always came back and it was not really considered an option to stay.
 And during the war we started to see a change,” he said.
 “They said to us, ‘We will stay another year, maybe two years, maybe more.’”

-Fire says it’s “an issue of concern” enough for him to plan in-person visits with these doctors to try to draw them back to Israel.
+Fire says it’s “an issue of concern” enough for him to plan in-person visits with these doctors in the coming months to try to draw them back to Israel.

 Michal Harel, who moved with her husband to Toronto in 2019, said that almost immediately after the attacks the phone began ringing — with other Israelis seeking advice about moving to Canada.
 On Nov.
 23, 2023, the couple set up a website to help Israelis navigate moving, which can cost at least 100,000 Israeli shekels, or about $28,000, Harel and other Israeli relocation experts said.